FAQ| IR

 ethics.s-oil.com

-S-OIL has established and implemented an efficient risk management system to proactively respond to potential risks that may compromise its economic, environmental, and social values and grow together with stakeholders.
-What's more, S-OIL's rigorous internal auditing promotes transparency in its business and rectifies any improper practices and inefficient cost structures.
+S-OIL has established and implemented a well-organized risk management system to proactively respond to potential risks that may compromise its economic, environmental, and social values and grow together with stakeholders.
+In addition, S-OIL's rigorous internal auditing enhances transparency in its business and rectifies any improper practices and inefficient cost structures.

 Enhancement of Risk Management System